2tle/2tle/README.md

-### I am a highschool student studying and developing back-end and native app.
+### I am a high-school student studying and developing back-end and native app.
 ##### ~~And my real name is Hyunjun Yang, not Hyunju Yang...~~
 ---